Slieve Gullion: Geography

 Slieve Gullion is a steep-sided mountain with a flat top and a height of 573 m.
 It is the eroded remains of a Paleocene volcanic complex.
 It is surrounded by a ring dike known as the Ring of Gullion, a designated Area of Outstanding Natural Beauty (AONB).
 Slieve Gullion has been shaped by glaciation and exhibits a classic 'crag and tail' glacial feature.
 The 'tail', made up of glacial deposits, points south, ending at Drumintee.
 The geological formation was the first ring dike to be mapped, although its significance was not understood until similar structures had been described from Scotland.
 The rocks of the area are complex and have featured in international geological debate since the 1950s.
 The site has attracted geologists from all over the world and featured in theories to explain the unusual rock relationships.
 Some of these theories have now become an accepted part of geological science.

-Much of Slieve Gullion is covered with forest, heather, or raw stone, while 612 hectares of dry heath on the mountain has been designated a Special Area of Conservation, an Environmentally Sensitive Area, and an Area of Outstanding Natural Beauty.
+Much of Slieve Gullion is covered with forest, heather or raw stone, while 612 hectares of dry heath on the mountain has been designated a Special Area of Conservation, an Environmentally Sensitive Area and an Area of Outstanding Natural Beauty.
 In July 2006, some areas of gorse were destroyed by a wildfire which may have been started deliberately.

 Traces of fields on the mountain's poor soil from farming in earlier times can still be seen.
 There is also evidence of past quarrying.

+The summit of Slieve Gullion was an important trigonometrical landmark.